jmsdevx/react-node-typescript-basic/README.md

 # React / NodeJs Basic Skeleton

-This repository is a really basic barebones development config for personal learning projects using the create-react-app on the front end, and Typescript with Node for backend configuration.
+This repository is a really basic barebones development config for personal learning projects using the create-react-app on the front end, and Typescript with Node.

 ##### Details
 Webpack restarts on Typescript changes and restarts the node server automatically.
 This is really the only custom part of the project, as the front end is using the create-react-app and still retains all those commands that are well documented.